-Rumours about the iPhone 14 have been surfacing the web well before the launch of the iPhone 13.
-According to the latest rumours, the iPhone 14 will be almost identical to the iPhone 13.
+Rumors about the iPhone 14 have surfaced on the web well before the launch of the iPhone 13.
+According to the latest rumors, the iPhone 14 will be almost identical to the iPhone 13.
 However, some significant changes are coming to the iPhone 14 Pro lineup.
 One of those significant changes is “satellite connectivity.”
 This feature will come to the regular iPhone 14 models as well.
 Let us look at everything we know about the new “satellite connectivity” feature.

 Apple has been introducing unique new features for the iPhone with every iteration.
 For instance, we saw MagSafe with the iPhone 12 and Center Stage with the iPhone 13.
-It looks like the new “satellite connectivity” feature will be the unique feature of the upcoming iPhone 14.
+The new “satellite connectivity” feature will be the unique feature of the upcoming iPhone 14.

 What is Satellite Connectivity on iPhone 14?

 Satellite Connectivity on the iPhone will allow you to send short texts in emergency conditions when a cellular network is not available.
 Mark Gurman from Bloomberg has reported two types of satellite features— one for texting using the Messages app and the other for reporting major emergencies like a plane crash or a huge accident.